Open Water Swimming

-- Athletes will be counted in and out of the water and ticked off a register, you MUST ensure you have informed the Lead Marshal if an when you exit.
+- Swimmers will be counted in and out of the water and ticked off a register, you MUST ensure you have informed the Lead Marshal if an when you exit the water..

-- Change facilities are offered but no athlete can enter the pub to use facilities in wet clothing or wetsuits
+- Change facilities are offered but no swimmers can enter the Jacksons wharf to use facilities in wet clothing or wetsuits

 - Anyone participating must be able to swim 400m unaided

-- Athletes must stay on our swim course and not access any other part of the water sports area.
+- Swimmers must stay on our swim course and not access any other part of the water sports area.

 - If any athlete struggles in the water, signal to water or land marshals by laying on back and waving hands in the air.
-Do not panic, the wetsuit will keep you buoyant.
+Do not panic

 - All valuables must be locked in your car and are left at your own risk, but a locked tin held by the lead marshal will be available for car keys.

-- If the air horn is blown at any point during the session, this is a safety warning and athletes are required to exit the water.
+- If the air horn is blown at any point during the session, this is a safety warning and swimmers are required to exit the water.

 - The air horn will also be used to mark the end of the session.

-- Athletes aged 15 or 16 are permitted to attend the session but must have a parent attending the session (as spectator or swimmer) and parents will be required to sign a disclaimer waver.
+- Athletes aged under 18 are permitted to attend the session but must have a parent attending the session (as spectator or swimmer) and parents will be required to sign a disclaimer waver.

-- Jackson’s Dock swim session entrance utilises the facilities adjacent to Jackson’s Wharf Restaurant and bar which caters for families.
-Trigma swimmers must ensure that they conduct themselves in a manner that compliments this venue if we are to continue using their facilities.
-Any poor behaviour or language will not be tolerated.
+- .Swimmers must ensure that they conduct themselves in a manner that compliments this venue if we are to continue using their facilities.
+Any poor behaviour abusive language will not be tolerated.

 - Take care exiting onto the slip way (it can be slippery ), use the carpet provided for stability.